SniperPickAxe/FVT-fabric-modified/README.md

     Disables the particles that spawn when you have a potion effect on yourself, you know, those view obstructing ones.

+* ### No Vignette

+    Disables the black vignette around HUD.
+Especially noticeable in darker areas.

+* ### No Spyglass Overlay

+    Disables spyglass overlay while zooming in.

 * ### Invisible Offhand

     Makes your offhand completely invisible but will still remain fully functional.